syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-PDF-Conversion.md

 {% endhighlight %}

 {% highlight UWP %}
-//XlsIO supports Excel to PDF conversion in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms alone.
-Refer to the Workbook to PDF section to use a web service for Excel to PDF conversion.
+//XlsIO supports Excel To PDF conversion in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms alone.
+Refer the Workbook to PDF section to convert using web service.
 {% endhighlight %}

 {% highlight ASP.NET Core %}
-//XlsIO supports Excel to PDF conversion in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms alone.
-Refer to the Workbook to PDF section to use a web service for Excel to PDF conversion.
+//XlsIO supports Excel To PDF conversion in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms alone.
+Refer the Workbook to PDF section to convert using web service.
 {% endhighlight %}

 {% highlight Xamarin %}
-//XlsIO supports Excel to PDF conversion in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms alone.
-Refer to the Workbook to PDF section to use a web service for Excel to PDF conversion.
+//XlsIO supports Excel To PDF conversion in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms alone.
+Refer the Workbook to PDF section to convert using web service.
 {% endhighlight %}
 {% endtabs %}

-### Print with printer settings and Excel to PDF converter settings.
+### Print with printer settings and Excel To PDF converter settings.

-The following code snippet illustrates how to print the Excel document with Excel to PDF converter settings and printer settings in XlsIO.
+The following code snippet illustrates how to print the Excel document with Excel To PDF converter settings and printer settings in XlsIO.

 {% tabs %}
 {% highlight c# %}